 There are nine advantages or benefits when using a thermal mass flow meter versus other technologies.
 They are:

-- Thermal mass flow meters have a high turndown ratio of at least 100 to 1, meaning that they accurately and repeatably measure a substantially greater range of flow rates over other flowmeter technologies.
+- Thermal mass flow meters have a high turndown ratio of at least 100 to 1, meaning that they accurately and repeatably measure a substantially greater range of flow rates than other flowmeter technologies.

 - They are not affected by pressure variations since the thermal meter counts molecules.